conan-io/docs/reference/commands/profile.rst

     ...

-The command can also output a json witht the results:
+The command can also output a json with the results:

 .. code-block:: text